cagov/caldata-mdsa-caltrans-pems/docs/data/G-factor speed.md

 # G-Factor Speed

-The PeMS system has the ability to compute speed for sensors that don't report speed, like single loop detectors.
+The PeMS system possesses the ability to compute speed for sensors that don't report speed, like single loop detectors.
+In fact, even many double loop detectors, which often fail to report speed, depend on estimations.
-If the sensors are reporting speed, like with radar detectors deployed head-on, or double loop detectors, then we can use those speed measurement directly.
-Single loop detectos are prevalent for traffic measurement like occupancy and flow but do not directly measure speed, a critical variable for traffic control and information systems.
-By establishing a relationship between vehicle count, occupancy, and vehicle length, this model proposes a novel method to estimate speed indirectly.
+Single loop detectos are prevalent for traffic measurement like occupancy and flow but do not directly measure speed.
+By establishing a relationship between vehicle count, occupancy, and vehicle length, this model proposes a method to estimate speed indirectly.

 ## Methodology
 - **Statement**: Single loop detectors estimates vehicle speed by dynamically adjusting the assumed vehicle length based on observed traffic conditions, overcoming the limitations of fixed-length assumptions commonly used in other models.
 The estimated vehicle length is called **g-factor**.